Pregnancy is a time of constant change for both you and your growing baby.

 Here’s how to count kicks:

-- A healthy baby will usually move this many times in a two-hour period.
+- A healthy baby usually moves many times in a two-hour period.

 - Repeat this process each day, preferably at the same time of day.